ashwinreddy/blog/_notes/Public/Nihilism.md

 ---
-title: "Nihilism"
+title: "nihilism"
 feed: hide
 ---

-Nihilism is the view that nothing matters.
+nihilism is the view that nothing matters.

-> Nihilism as an “ideology of nothing” would mean not that we adhere to a discernible system of beliefs about nothingness, but rather that the beliefs we have, or think we have, are equivalent to nothing. -- Nolen Gertz
+> nihilism as an “ideology of nothing” would mean not that we adhere to a discernible system of beliefs about nothingness, but rather that the beliefs we have, or think we have, are equivalent to nothing. -- nolen gertz

-Gertz says nihilism starts with [[Plato]]'s allegory of the cave, which is the possibility of a completely illusory life.
+gertz says nihilism starts with [[plato]]'s allegory of the cave, which is the possibility of a completely illusory life.
 The cave is dangerous.
-Gertz sees [[Descartes]] as picking up that thread as well, then [[Hume]] who challenges the typical notions of seeing through reality.
-This brings [[Kant]] into the picture, rescuing knowledge from Hume. [[Nietzsche]] then comes in to diagnose the whole problem.
+Gertz sees [[descartes]] as picking up that thread as well, then [[hume]] who challenges the typical notions of seeing through reality.
+This brings [[kant]] into the picture, rescuing knowledge from [[hume]]. [[nietzsche]] then comes in to diagnose the whole problem.

-TODO: [[Gilles Deleuze]] also writes about nihilism.
+TODO: [[deleuze]] also writes about nihilism.